 - If you have compressed air as a utility in your lab space, you may be able to substitute this in for the air compressor.
 We have recommendations for this process detailed in the issue below.

-- It should be fine to substitute if your compressed air source can reach at least 20 PSI over your target pressure.
-However, we recommend using the provided air compressor at a minimum of 120 PSI.
+- It should be fine to substitute if your compressed air source meets the following criteria:

 - If your source does not have an output gauge, this may indicate that the output level is not very high.
 Also, we highly recommend that you only use pressure sources you can measure with a gauge.